emil-muradov/ragout/cmd/ai-assistant/README.md

 The domain itself is real estate in Saint Petersburg city (Russia).
 It is best to provide a request in russian language.

-Make sure you are in a project root<br>
+Make sure you are at the root of the project<br>
 Start server:
 ```
 docker build -f cmd/ai-assistant/Dockerfile .